Humanity Cannot Progress Without Heaps

 - How do we know if we can cure cancer or AIDS if we can’t genetically manipulate cells?

-- How many people die waiting for drugs due a decades long review process?
+- How many people die as they wait for drugs due a decades-long review process?

 We need to stop ourselves from asking “should we”.
 We should just do.

 One of my favorite quotes from Futurama was from Professor Farnsworth in the episode The Prisoner Of Benda.
 Here is the dialog between Amy and the Professor:

 Amy: Good, I’m sick of cleaning up those heaps of dead monkeys.
 But why would you want your mind in a new body?

 Farnsworth: Well, as a man enters his 18th decade, he thinks back on the mistakes he’s made in life.

 Farnsworth: Science cannot move forward without heaps!
 No, what I regret is the youth I wasted playing it safe.

 “Science cannot move forward without heaps” – it’s a joke for sure, but it has the ring of truth.
 We are so worried about ending up on that heap, that we don’t even try – we don’t even take the risk.

 True innovation requires risk.
 And almost everything that we do today attempts to iron the risk out of everything – from cars to food, to education.
 We are all trying to play it as safe as possible – to not end up on the heap.
 But then nothing progresses.
 Nothing moves forward.
 No innovation occurs.